-MkX’s music is the foundation and driving force of an overall branding vision that includes a unique and eye-catching fashion style he describes as “very city meets 80s futuristic meets 90s throwback.
-I love incorporating my love for technology into my clothes and into the show.
-I created all of the video backdrops that play behind me during the show.
+MkX’s music is the foundation and driving force of an overall self-branded vision that includes a unique and eye-catching fashion style he describes as “blending nostalgia with futurism.”
+“I love to incorporate elements of different decades into my work, whether its the overly-dramatic futurism of the 80s or the street/city infused energy of the 90s and 00s.
+I also love to incorporate my love for technology into my clothing and into the show.
+I created all of the video content that plays during the show.
 Each song that I write has a visual concept and aesthetic that goes hand in hand with the track.
-I digitally replicate this as a video backdrop to give audience a glimpse of what goes on in my brain during my creative experience.”
+I digitally replicate this as a video backdrop to give the audience a glimpse of what goes on in my brain during my creative experience.”

-Some artists who have the sense they’re born to make music can pinpoint a moment in their early childhood where their sensibilities first formed and the dream took hold.
-MkX prefers to tell people that he’s been at it since he “popped out of the womb.
-My parents would always tell people that their child was possessed with music.”
+Some artists who have the sense that they’re born to make music can pinpoint a moment in their early childhood where their sensibilities first formed and their dream took hold.
+MkX prefers to tell people that he has been at it since he “popped out of the womb.”
+“My parents would always tell people that their child was possessed with music.”
 At age three, he remembers writing his first songs on a Fisher-Price tape recorder and toy beat machine.
-A few years later, he asked his parents for a guitar, and everything blossomed from there.
-While crediting them with being happily supportive of his talent, passion and drive, he’s also indebted to the formative influence of his favorite artists past and present, including Avril Lavigne (“a badass that spoke her truth with an edgy attitude”), Shakira (whose penchant for putting out multiple remixes of her hit singles “fascinated me from a production standpoint at age four”), and Lady GaGa, who “has such a fantastic creative eye and 360 concept for her artistic visions, which I think is such an important part of being a great artist.”
+A few years later, he asked his parents for a guitar, which kickstarted his interest in piano, bass, and songwriting.
+While crediting his parents with being happily supportive of his passion and drive, he has also indebted to the formative influence of his favorite artists past and present, including Avril Lavigne (“a badass who spoke her truth with an edgy attitude”), Shakira (whose penchant for putting out multiple remixes of her hit singles “fascinated [him] from a production standpoint at age four”), and Lady GaGa, who “has such a fantastic creative eye and 360 concept for her artistic visions, which [he] thinks is such an important part of being a great artist.”

 “The ‘X’ in my name represents self-expression through art,” the singer adds.
 “I used to be very self-conscious of what people thought of me.
 It affected how I acted, wrote music, and lived my life.
-I decided to create a character that embodied everything I wanted to be as a person.
-From auditory/visual art and fashion to attitude and confidence, I developed a persona that represented the best version of myself.
+I decided to create a persona that embodied everything I wanted to be as a person.
+From auditory/visual art and fashion to attitude and confidence, I developed an identity that represented the best version of myself.
 After a lot of work and self-discovery, I eventually became the person that I wanted to be.
 I want people to use my music to bring out their inner confidence.
 I want my music to change the way people carry themselves.
 I want them to feel like a badass as they walk down the street with my song playing through their headphones.
 I want to make people the best them they can be with my art.”